PavolUlicny/Local-AI-Agent/README.md

 - Supported DDGS backend names include `duckduckgo`, `bing`, `brave`, `google`, `mojeek`, `wikipedia`, `yahoo`, and `yandex`; use `auto` (default) to fan out across providers.
 - `NO_AUTO_SEARCH` is treated as a boolean flag.
 Only truthy values enable it: `1,true,TRUE,yes,YES,on,ON`.
 Setting `NO_AUTO_SEARCH=0` will not enable the flag.
 - `LOG_FILE` supports paths with spaces (quoted automatically).
 Example: `make run LOG_FILE="/tmp/agent logs/agent.log"`.
+- Disable console logging (so only the assistant answer shows) with `LOG_CONSOLE=0` or directly via `--no-log-console`; add `--log-file` if you want the logs persisted, otherwise they are dropped.
 - Embedding knobs are mirrored as environment variables: `EMBEDDING_MODEL`, `EMBEDDING_SIMILARITY_THRESHOLD`, `EMBEDDING_HISTORY_DECAY`, `EMBEDDING_RESULT_SIMILARITY_THRESHOLD`, and `EMBEDDING_QUERY_SIMILARITY_THRESHOLD` feed the same CLI flags (e.g., `make run EMBEDDING_MODEL=embeddinggemma:300m`).

 ## Development